-If your about to choose your British airways flights but wondering about BA Economy vs Premium Economy as a comparison?
-Our article tackles that common question, We will look at in-depth topics such as, do we fly in Economy or upgrade to Premium Economy and is the upgrade worth the extra cost.
+If your about to choose your British airways flights, but are you now wondering about BA Economy vs Premium Economy as a comparison?
+Our article tackles that common question, We will look at in-depth topics such as, do we fly in Economy or upgrade to Premium Economy and is an upgrade worth the extra cost.

 What does premium economy mean on British Airways?